-The rafters and all the other timbers used in the roof (ridge-beams, plates, crossbeams, and king posts) are best reconstructed as squared timbers, with a rectangular cross-section, like the wall- and veranda posts (Fig. 7), rather than as poles.
-For if time and effort were not spared in squaring the timbers of the wall- and veranda posts, as well as those of the doorjambs, it would be natural to also want to shape the wooden elements of the roof in a similar manner, especially since they too would have been intended to be exposed and visible from the interior of the building (cf. the timber-framed buildings characteristic of 12th-18th century northernand central Europe - Appendix 1, B.1.IV).
-Indeed, a homogeneous timber-frame structure with a profusion of squared members would have given a more luxurious appearance to this prestigious building, and a feeling of pride to its sponsor and owner (cf. the contribution of the mesodmai, which are described as 'beautiful' (καλαί), alongside the beams (δοκοί) of fir and the high columns (κίονες) - all of which appear glowing and inhabited by a god - to the marvellous and Olympian appearance of the palace of Odysseus, and the feeling of admiration and pride they aroused in his son, Telemachus - Odyssey 19, 35-43).
-Moreover, squared timbers imply the use of carved joints, which are a stronger type of connection compared to the lashings commonly used in pole-frames (Appendix 1: A.2, B.2.1; see also e.g. Lotay 2015, 36); carved joints transfer the load through the frame and help to tie the whole structure together, thereby making it more rigid against loads (including the wind load and the outward thrust of the roof), in addition to facilitating the joining together and final assembly of the squared timbers of the frame and the roof - a worthwhile reward for the greater labour expended in their production.21 This presupposes, of course, that such joints were well executed in the LK-T
+The rafters and the structural horizontal elements used in the roof (ridge-beams, plates, and crossbeams) are best reconstructed as squared timbers, with a rectangular cross-section, like the wall- and veranda posts (Fig. 7), rather than as poles.
+For if time and effort were not spared in squaring the timbers of the wall- and veranda posts, as well as those of the doorjambs, it would be natural to also want to shape these wooden members of the roof in a similar manner.
+This is especially true if these roof members were also intended to be exposed and visible from the interior of the building (cf. the timber-framed buildings characteristic of 12th-18th century northern and central Europe - Appendix 1, B.1.IV), as is likely.21 Indeed, a homogeneous timber-frame structure with a profusion of squared members would have given a more luxurious appearance to this prestigious building, and with this a feeling of pride to its sponsor and owner.
+This brings to mind the contribution of the beams ($\delta o \kappa o i$) of fir alongside the high columns ($\kappa i o \nu \epsilon \zeta$) and the mesodmai, which are described as 'beautiful' $(\kappa \alpha \lambda \alpha i)$ - all of which appear glowing and inhabited by a god - to the marvellous and Olympian appearance of the palace of Odysseus, and the feeling of admiration and pride they aroused in his son, Telemachus (Homer, Odyssey 19, 35-43).
+Moreover, squared timbers imply the use of carved joints, which are a stronger type of connection compared to the lashings commonly used in pole-frames (Appendix 1: A.2, B.2.1; see also e.g. Lotay 2015, 36) as carved joints transfer the load through the frame and help to tie the whole structure together.
+Carved joints, thus, make the structure more rigid against loads (including the wind load and the outward thrust of the roof), in addition to facilitating the joining together and final assembly of the squared timbers of the frame and the roof.
+Although carved joints require greater labour in their production, these strengths make them worthwhile.22 This presupposes, of course, that such joints were well executed in the LK-T building, especially since the timber frame would not have been pre-assembled on the ground (see infra, Section II), unlike, for example, the construction of British box-frame buildings (Appendix 1: B.1.IV).